isomerpages/moe-dunearnsec/news/feature-stories/_posts/2024-11-14-post-Dunearn achieved Vanda Miss Joaquim Award in School Green Awards 2024.md

 ---
 <h4><strong><u>School Green Awards 2024</u></strong></h4>
 <p>The School Green Awards (SGA) is organised by the Singapore Environment
 Council.
-The SGA</p>
-<p>is a voluntary environmental programme for schools based in Singapore,
-which serves as a platform for students to develop and showcase their environmental efforts, through customised activities which will help them gain better understanding of the environment.</p>
+The SGA is a voluntary environmental programme for schools based in Singapore, which serves as a platform for students to develop and showcase their environmental efforts, through customised activities which will help them gain better understanding of the environment.</p>
 <p>Every year, submissions come from preschools, primary schools, secondary
 schools, junior colleges, international schools, and schools for students with special needs.&nbsp;</p>